lijunwei19/summarize-document-ML/Train/Readme.md

-### Introduction
+# Training Model Section
+Summarize_model - created by Li Junwei
+BUEC500 Final project
 This folder contain all the elements for tainning model.
 No enough computing resource and time to run training model completely(only 3% about 3-4hours).

 ## Guide
-   Continue trainning it,more accuracy
+   Continue trainning it,<strong> more accuracy</strong>
-   Use the trained model for practice.
+   Use the trained model to summarize reviews.

 ## model detail
 ### Learning Type